computationalabstraction/patgo/README.md

 Currently the function when executed will be isolated and closure will not be acessible.
 It is recommended that you only do CPU Intensive tasks in the function(Goroutine).

+This project has limited capabilites as Napa.js is also currently in Development Phase but will be constantly updated.

 ## Installation
 ### `npm i goj` or `npm install goj`